-Notice of the time, place and date of meetings of members and the general nature of the business to be transacted shall be given at least twenty one (21) days before the date of the meeting to give each member (and in the case of an annual meeting to the auditor of the Corporation) by sending by prepaid mail to the last address of the addresses shown on the Corporation's records.
+Notice of the time, place and date of meetings of members and the general nature of the business to be transacted shall be given at least twenty one (21) days before the date of the meeting to each member (and in the case of an annual meeting to the auditor of the Corporation) by sending by prepaid mail in accordance with 1.(1) (f).

 27. Quorum of Members

 A quorum for the transaction of business at any meeting of members, shall consist of not less than 25% of the members present in person or represented by proxy, provided that, in no case can any meeting be held unless there are three (3) members present in person.
 No business shall be transacted at any meeting unless the requisite quorum is present at the commencement of such meeting.

 Unless otherwise required by the provisions of the Corporations Act, all questions proposed for consideration at a meeting of members shall be determined by a majority of the votes cast by members who shall each be entitled to one vote.
 In the case of an equality of votes, the Chairman presiding at the meeting has a second or casting vote.